6 Tips for Last-Minute 2021 Tax Filing

 Remember, the tax extension gets you more time to file your return, not more time to pay your taxes.
 You should estimate and pay any owed taxes by the tax deadline to help avoid possible penalties.

 2021 Tax filing tip #6: Explore free filing and tax assistance options

 Most individuals and families filing a simple return need not pay to file.
 Visit the IRS free file website for free filing information.

-Additionally, taxpayers earning less than $56,000 per year can get free tax assistance from a certified volunteer.
+Additionally, taxpayers earning less than $57,000 per year may qualify for free tax assistance from a certified volunteer.
 Visit Utah Tax Help to make an appointment with a volunteer in Utah, or go to Boise State’s Volunteer Income Tax Assistance program web page for information on tax help in Idaho.

 Content is offered for informational purposes only and should not be construed as tax, legal, financial or business advice.
 Please contact a professional about your specific needs.

-Kallee Feuz is Public Relations officer for Zions Bank.
+Kallee Feuz is a Public Relations officer for Zions Bank.